abychat/bookshop-with-checkout-node/README.md

 The following steps will guide you through the setup of this app on your local machine

-1. Clone this repostory using the following command on the terminal of your choice
+1. Clone this repository using the following command on the terminal of your choice

 ```
 git clone https://github.com/abychat/bookshop-with-checkout-node.git